Nate Lowe Player Props: Rangers vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox pitching staff ranks 15th in MLB with a collective 8.7 strikeouts per nine innings.
+- The Red Sox pitching staff is 16th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Red Sox have the 19th-ranked team ERA among all league pitching staffs (4.41).
+- The Red Sox have a 4.38 team ERA that ranks 18th across all league pitching staffs.

-- The righty last appeared on Thursday against the Miami Marlins, when he went seven innings, allowing one earned run while giving up two hits.
+- The right-hander last pitched on Saturday against the Toronto Blue Jays, when he tossed 5 2/3 innings, allowing two earned runs while giving up three hits.

-- The 24-year-old has put up a 3.08 ERA and 8.3 strikeouts per nine innings across 13 games this season, while giving up a batting average of .234 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.